xLPMG/tsunami_lab/docs/source/files/assignments/project.rst

 The next tab is divided into two sections.
 The first one concludes all options to modify the simulation parameters and the undelying programm via compiler options.
 You can choose from a variety of modes to recompile.
 Multiple flags like OpenMP usage and optimization levels further grant more options for working with the simulation.
 The user can also enter the number of threads that OpenMP will use.
-Lastly, reports can be created and and the runner for recompilation selected.
+Lastly, reports can be created and the runner for recompilation selected.

 The second window of the tab contains all simulation parameters before the start of computation.
 Users can select between three events, for which the variables like cell size, cell amount, offset and endtime can be inserted.
 The Circular dambreak needs two water heights and a diameter for the setup.